 Yes, I own every digital device, too, but I still love to have printed books around.
 You just feel smarter when Steve Jobs and George Washington are staring down at you from a shelf.
 My insomnia is also a big help because I have a lot of extra hours in the day to read.

 Finally, I love attending live sports events of all types.
-I miss Camden Yards, but do love all of our local Nashville teams.
-Finally, I’m relatively new, but I’m getting addicted to Twitter.
-I wrote a piece on why I joined Twitter and also why I started blogging.
+I miss Camden Yards, but I am excited to attend some Ohio State Buckeyes games.
+Finally, I’m addicted to Twitter.
+I wrote a piece on why I joined Twitter.
+Twitter gave me a little blue check next to my name calling me verified, which may be what they do when you’re always on?
+I also wrote about why I started blogging.

 Okay, I think that’s enough personal information for now.
 Not so bad.

-Most recently, I spent five years as President & CEO of Ingram Content Group, Inc. Ingram is one of the largest behind the scenes companies in the book business.
-Whether physical or digital, Ingram is an important part of the supply chain.
+I am the President & CEO of OCLC.
+Based in Dublin, Ohio, OCLC is a global nonprofit computer library service and research organization.
+Its goals include furthering access to the world’s information and reducing library costs.
+Full credit goes to a wonderful team of leaders who are helping transform the organization.
+One cool fact most don’t know about it is that, not only are we a technology company, but we also publish the Dewey Decimal system.
+Before OCLC, I spent about five years as President & CEO of Ingram Content Group, Inc. Ingram is one of the largest behind the scenes companies in the book business.
 During that time, we had great success repositioning the company to improve results and grow key parts of business significantly.
 We expanded our operations as far away as Australia while also pushing further into digital business lines.
 Prior to Ingram, I was President & CEO of ProQuest Information & Learning where I led the company through a dramatic financial turnaround.